So you are facing criminal prosecution and have pleaded not guilty at the Mention hearing after seeking legal advice. The trial date is coming up.

 The testimony of each witness is divided into 3 parts: Examination-in-chief, cross-examination, and re-examination.

 During examination-in-chief, the lawyer or prosecutor who called the witness will ask that witness questions about how the alleged incident happened.
-No leading questions can be asked.
+No leading questions can be asked unless the opposite side agrees.
 A leading question is one where an answer has been provided in the question.

 An example of examination-in-chief is as follows: